Dext vs Yooz 2026: invoice OCR, AP automation and French e-invoicing readiness

 - paperless accounting benefits

-- French e-invoicing 2026-2027
+- French SME e-invoicing 2026-2027 compliance

-- monthly fast close
+- monthly fast close J-5 / J+5

-- switching to Pennylane
+- switching to Pennylane with a trainer accountant

-- accountant assignments
+- accountant assignments beyond the balance sheet

-- finance digital transformation
+- finance digital transformation for SMEs

-- admin and accounting management
+- outsourced admin and accounting management

 - bookkeeping and account review